 At Dental Partners of Boston, we’ve successfully provided same-day implants for many happy patients.
 The advantages of immediate dental implants are easy to recognize: they allow for the immediate replacement of a lost tooth without the need for a waiting period or temporary measures.
 Dental Partners of Boston’s implant dentists have been successfully utilizing several systems for immediate dental implants, including Teeth in One Visit and Teeth in an Hour.

 Schedule An Appointment Today!

-To learn if you are a candidate for dental implants, including immediate dental implants, from a Dental Partners of Boston implant dentist, please contact our office today to request an appointment.
+To learn if you are a candidate for dental implants, please contact our office today to request an appointment.